uhh-lt/story-emb/README.md

 This repository contains the code for both the papers "Tell Me Again! a Large-Scale Dataset of Multiple Summaries for the Same Story" and "Story Embeddings — Narrative-Focused Representations of Fictional Stories".

-The code is licensed under MIT
+The code is licensed under MIT.

-When using any of our code we kindly ask that you reference our paper:
+When using any of our code, we kindly ask that you reference our paper:
 ```
 @inproceedings{hatzel-biemann-2024-story-embeddings,
     title = "Story Embeddings -- Narrative-Focused Representations of Fictional Stories",
     author = "Hatzel, Hans Ole and Biemann, Chris",
-    booktitle = "Proceedings of the 62st Annual Meeting of the Association for Computational Linguistics",
+    booktitle = "Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics",
     year = "2024",
-    address = "Miami, Florida",
+    address = "Miami, Florida, USA",
     publisher = "Association for Computational Linguistics",
 }
 ```